Pushing Toward the Simplex Vertices: A Simple Remedy for Code Collapse in Smoothed Vector Quantization: Experiments

-Each model was trained using four GPUs, and the proposed method computed the $K/4$-nearest neighbors of each simplex vertex per GPU (see \textsection\ref{sec:limitations} for further discussion).
-The number of neighbors was set to $K = 2 \times 4$ for the spatially smaller feature maps of size $16 \times 16 \times 32$, and to $K = 8 \times 4$ for the larger ones. \footnote{ The value of $K$ was upper-bounded at $8 \times 4$ by available computational resources; With a maximum batch size of $64$, the total number of latent pixels was $64 \times 64 \times 64 = 8 \times 4 \times 8196$, allowing only $8 \times 4$ neighbors per vertex of $\Delta^{8196}$.
-This implementation constraint is further discussed in \textsection\ref{sec:limitations}. }
+Each model was trained using four GPUs in parallel.
+Accordingly, the proposed method computed the $K/4$-nearest neighbors of each simplex vertex independently on each GPU (see \textsection\ref{sec:limitations} for further discussion).
+The number of neighbors was chosen from $K/4 \in \{1, 2, 4, 8\}$. \footnote{ The value of $K$ was upper-bounded at $8 \times 4$ by available computational resources; With a maximum batch size of $64$, the total number of latent pixels was $64 \times 64 \times 64 = 8 \times 4 \times 8196$, allowing only $8 \times 4$ neighbors per vertex of $\Delta^{8196}$.
+This implementation constraint is further discussed in \textsection\ref{sec:limitations}. } The weight $\beta$ on the commitment loss (Equation~\ref{eq:vq-loss}) for STE-based methods (including SimVQ) and rotational gradient estimation was set to 1.0, following \citet{Fifty+25} and \citet{Zhu+25}.

-Table~\ref{tab:param_ae} reports the codebook usage and reconstruction quality scores---including root mean squared error (rMSE), Inception Score \citep[IS;][]{Salimans+16}, and Fr\'{e}chet Inception Distance \citep[FID;][]{Heusel+17}--for the proposed method (``KNN-L2/CE'') and the baselines.
-The results indicate that reconstruction through softmax-smoothed quantization (i.e., without Gumbel randomness) deteriorated substantially when combined with the perplexity-based regularization (``PPL''; Equation~\ref{eq:ppl}).
-This degradation stems from the mismatch between soft quantization during the training and hard quantization at inference, supporting the argument made in the Introduction that perplexity-based regularization alone does not promote tight smoothing (i.e., vertex-concentrated distributions).
+Table~\ref{tab:score_ae} reports the codebook utilization and reconstruction performance---including root mean squared error (rMSE), Inception Score \citep[IS;][]{Salimans+16}, and Fr\'{e}chet Inception Distance \citep[FID;][]{Heusel+17}--for the proposed method (``KNN-L2/CE'') and the baselines.
+Reconstruction quality deteriorated substantially when softmax-smoothed quantization (i.e., without Gumbel randomness) was combined with the perplexity-based regularization (``PPL''; Equation~\ref{eq:ppl}).
+This degradation arises from a mismatch between soft quantization during the training and hard quantization at inference; the smoothed quantizers deviated from the simplex vertices, as reflected by their high individual perplexity, $\exp(-\sum_{m=1}^{M} p_m \log p_m)$ (Table~\ref{tab:tightness}).
+These results support the argument made in the Introduction that perplexity-based regularization alone does not promote tight smoothing.

-The perplexity-based regularization was only effective when combined with the Gumbel-softmax sampling, and onehot quantization in the forward computation by STE was necessary to ensure full codebook usage (``\underline{H}ard-\underline{G}u\underline{mb}el'').
-Otherwise, code collapse was not prevented when the channel dimensionality was large ($C=64$; ``\underline{S}oft-\underline{G}u\underline{mb}el'').
+Perplexity-based regularization was effective only when combined with the Gumbel-softmax sampling, and onehot quantization in the forward pass via STE was necessary to ensure full codebook utilization (``\underline{H}ard-\underline{G}umbel'').
+Without hard quantization, code collapse was not prevented at higher channel dimensionalities ($C \geq 32$; ``\underline{S}oft-\underline{G}umbel'').